 1. Learn about what care and equipment your rabbits will need.

 Start by reading our fantastic Rabbit Care Guide here, for lots of essential advice and information.

 2. Send us a picture of your hutch and run.

-Your rabbits either need to live indoors, with a sleeping area such as an indoor hutch and access to a living space
+Your rabbits either need to live indoors, with a sleeping area and access to a living space

 3.Get your home ready.
 You will need to provide: